17 Towards the principle of Universal Human Rights.

 Revealing as usual the reality behind the American dream, Burt Lancaster used his acting craft to help posit how far the ante is upped when they end up not in civilian hands but in those of of warlike wingnuts.
 I told him he had helped reveal for me in ‘Seven Days In May’ the fragility of the democratic process, showing the military not as the usual buffoons, but as ruthless, hairy chested, gung ho right-wingers with a political agenda.
 Unlike the satirical ‘Dr. Strangelove’, this story about a runaway American military setting off war with the Soviet Union approaches the subject from the straight end.

 Far fetched?.
 Kennedy who had read the novel and believed the worst case scenario it described could actually occur in the United States approved of filming outside the White House.
 Coming right after his assassination for reasons that still remain murky, it kept me on the edge of my seat, packing a grim warning about the military’s potential abuse of power.
 Acting the part of the calm and calculating, steely-eyed military hawk General Scott, Burt, fearing a Soviet sneak attack, pecks away at the president’s plan to end the cold war with a bold nuclear disarmament plan.
-He sees his treaty with Russia reducing stockpiles as an act of “criminal negligence”, amounting to a willing surrender to the enemy, and swathed in the flag, thundering away about protecting the country, rakes ‘one-worlders, intellectual dilettantes,” and those who believe that “patriotism is old-fashioned, ’ that “love of country is out-dated”, over the coals.
+He sees his treaty with Russia paring down stockpiles as an act of “criminal negligence”, amounting to a willing surrender to the enemy, and swathed in the flag, thundering away about protecting the country, rakes ‘one-worlders, intellectual dilettantes,” and those who believe that “patriotism is old-fashioned, ’ that “love of country is out-dated”, over the coals.
 From his last refuge this scoundrel marshals military support for a homegrown coup d’etat, plotting to overthrow the American government, believing that the only way to save the Constitution is by degrading and destroying it.

 Far fetched?
 This would be the real life scenario for the 2021 insurrection plot instigated by the President himself.

 In the film the stage was set for a political confrontation between the President’s supporters, who felt they must back him whatever their private apprehensions, and his opponents, who feared he was selling the country out.
 This scenario is said to have been influenced by the right-wing anti-Communist political activities of General Edwin A. Walker after he resigned from the military and by the clash between General Curtis LeMay and President Kennedy during the 1962 Cuban Missile Crisis.
-‘Iron Ass’ LeMay, the Air Force Chief of Staff, believed the naval blockade of Cuba Kennedy deployed wouldn’t be sufficient action and that the Soviet missile sites themselves should be bombed.‘

 He had demonstrated this approach in Korea.
 His strategy was to ‘knock the shit out of ‘ the adversary before they could take action.
 He had demonstrated this approach in Korea.